The Big Cat Sanctuary is home to more than 50 cats spanning 15 different species.

 Across the planet, 80% of all big cats are endangered – so effective conservation efforts are essential in maintaining a healthy ecosystem in which these predators play such a vital role.

-The sanctuary offers personal big cat experiences, including an Overnight Big Cat Safari, where you get up close and personal with some of the world’s most endangered cats, and enjoy afternoon tea, a three-course meal and full English breakfast in our conservatory,

-overlooking our African lion brothers as they sleep and roar the time away.
+Opportunities are available to visit these amazing animals in Kent.
+The sanctuary offers personal big cat experiences including Overnight Big Cat Safaris which allow you to get up close and personal with some of the world’s most endangered and iconic cats.
+This experience also includes afternoon tea, a 3 course evening meal and full English breakfast all served in our conservatory area overlooking the Sanctuary’s majestic African lion brothers as they sleep and roar the time away.

-The Big Cat Encounter is a guided tour of the amazing cats, giving an insight into The Big Cat Sanctuary’s conservation work, and even an opportunity to hand-feed one too.
-There are
+The Big Cat Encounter is a guided tour of the Sanctuary’s amazing cats, giving an insight into The Big Cat Sanctuary’s conservation work, and even an opportunity to hand-feed one, too.

 There are Photographic Workshops led by professionals who will tutor and assist you in capturing awesome images, either in a group or individually.

 For those who like to get hands-on, there are Ranger Days, which involves assisting the keepers in the day-to-day duties of taking care of the cats.

 Adopters’ afternoons are run throughout the summer.
 Adopt a cat of your choice and visit the sanctuary on one of the available dates.